featherbear/UNSW-COMP1531/README.md

 4. Try to push your changes to the server using the commands you learnt in the _Make your first commit_ section
 5. The above step should have given you the following error:
     — `fatal: The current branch first_new_branch has no upstream branch.`
-    This means that the branch you tried to make a change on doesn’t exist on the server yet which makes sense because we only created it on our local machine.
+    This means that the branch you tried to make a change on doesn't exist on the server yet which makes sense because we only created it on our local machine.
 6. To fix this, we need to add a copy of our branch on the server and link them up so git knows that this new branch maps to a corresponding branch on the server
 7.  `git push -u origin first_new_branch`